ken025/Pantry_Sinatra_Project/README.md

   - Click **Clone** and then the **clipboard** or copy the link above
   - In your terminal, type `git clone` then paste the copied URL
-  - Run `bundle install` to load the Ruby gems and dependencies -To test the web application run `shotgun` and click the link provided
+  - Run `bundle install` to load the Ruby gems and dependencies
+  - To test the web application run `shotgun` and click the link provided

 ## Contributing